 When we decided to plan these talks, we knew we wanted to kick off with something that covered the bases (i.e. what impact is the fashion industry actually having on our planet and people) as well as shed light on more complicated areas like the fashion industries’ human rights infringements, with points like.

-Rakhee Shah, the founder and designer of Maisha Concept, a third generation Kenyan by birth and of Indian origin who became interested in fabrics from a very young age.
+The founder and designer of Maisha Concept, a third-generation Kenyan by birth and of Indian origin who became interested in fabrics from a very young age.
 Born and raised in Nairobi, Rakhee was particularly close to her father, who manufactured and distributed a variety of textiles.
-From an early age Rakhee was exposed to textiles and prints and from there she started designing and stitching pieces for self-use.
+Rakhee was exposed to textiles and prints from an early age.
+Subsequently, from there she started designing and stitching pieces for self-use.
 Over the years, seeing the world this way through curious eyes sparked her desire to link her African heritage and contemporary design credentials to create something truly unique.

 We appreciate sustainability in the fashion industry is a HUGE topic and there’s lots of angles and ground to cover.
-Our first talk was really just the tip of the iceberg.
-Here’s a few takeaways from our speakers that we felt really stood out:
+However, our first talk was really just the tip of the iceberg.
+Here are a few takeaways from our speakers that we felt really stood out:

 – Our relationship with the things we buy is key.
 We need to say a pledge to new items of clothing.
 ‘Marry’ anything new that is going to come into our wardrobes and promise that we will wear and treasure it for a long time. – Laura Francois